mbaily/ticktap_wiki/README.md

 Most wikis are designed for desktops and long-form documentation.
 TickTap is built for the way you actually use a personal wiki on your phone:

 - **Tap a checkbox** to toggle a task done — no edit mode, no save button
-- **Quick-add tasks** from a floating button — type and hit Enter
+- **Quick-add tasks** click or mobile tap a todo or list item, get a floating text box — type and hit Enter.
+No edit mode, no save button.
 - **Drag to reorder** your todo list with mouse (desktop only)
 - **Daily journal pages** — tap "Today" to jump straight to your current task list
-- **Works on any phone browser** — responsive layout, big tap targets, no app install needed
+- **Aims to works on any phone browser** — responsive layout, big tap targets, no app install needed

 ## Features